proadhikary/ELL887-Bookstore/README.md

 # ELL887 Bookstore

 ELL887 Bookstore is a simple Flask web app that allows users to manage a collection of books.
-Users can view the list of books, visit their URLs, and add new books to the collection.
+Users can view the list of books, visit their URLs, and add new books to the collection. <a href="http://20.193.156.153:8080/">Preview.</a>
 <img src="https://raw.githubusercontent.com/proadhikary/ELL887-Bookstore/main/instance/ss.png" width=100%>

 ## Features